 Escambia County owns and maintains the right of way along the portion of Burgess Road between Sanders Street and Lanier Drive and originally committed to contribute \$500,000.00 for the cost of said portions of the project that lie within the County's jurisdictional boundaries.
-The parties wish to amend the Agreement to reflect that the County has committed to contribute up to an additional \$35,000 for the cost of said portions of the project that lie within the County has lie within the County's jurisdictional boundaries boundaries as further provided therein.
+The parties wish to amend the Agreement to reflect that the County has committed to contribute up to an additional \$35,000 for the cost of said portions of the project that lie within the County's jurisdictional boundaries as further provided therein.